-Grid connection

-Software

-Customer relationships

-20 years
+Grid connection 20 years

-3-8 years
+Software 3-8 years

-3 years
+Customer relationships 3 years

 Amortisation methods, useful lives and residual values are reviewed at each reporting date and adjusted if appropriate.
 Goodwill is not amortised but is subject to annual impairment reviews.